Andell4301/EreshCalcs2/syntax.md

 <span style="color: #B70000FF;font-weight:bold"> enemy2 </span>
 <span style="color: #C97C00FF;font-weight:bold"> enemy3</span>,
 <br>
-Then in this case, all the enemies would have the hp22050 argument applied to them.
+In the first calc, only the third enemy would have HP specified.
+The other enemies would not.
+But in the second calc, all three enemies would have HP specified.

 You'll notice that in the charts below, I refer to arguments as "defining" and "switching to" things.
 That's essentially describing the behavior illustrated above.
 When you supply the argument `enemy1` for example, you're both telling